Alchemical change of charges biases Coulomb-14 evaluation in log-file

 We should add a check that the top file doesn't perturb any atoms when using couple-moltype.

-#5 Updated by Andreas Mecklenfeld almost 4 years ago
+#5 Updated by Andreas Mecklenfeld over 4 years ago

 thanks for your answer.
 When I remove the couple-moltype option, the free energy difference of the ligand in bulk with different charge sets will be calculated, correct?